ABaronCode/Learning_Prolog/README.txt

 Website: (Editor and Compilers) https://swish.swi-prolog.org/

-Quick Rundown of what the programs will do where:
+Quick Rundown of what the programs do and some examples and their results:
 Test Queries for Prolog files
 %Tests cases which have to be put into console separately per program